-1. INTRODUCTION
+INTRODUCTION

-- 1.1 This document sets out the overall strategy for the Council's Internal Audit Service for the year 2017/18 and the strategic approach to delivering Internal Audit Services in future years. - 1.2 This longer-term perspective is necessary to give some indication of how assessed risks will be reviewed, as not all risks can, due to resource constraints, be subject to review within any one year.
+This document sets out the overall strategy for the Internal Audit Service for the 2022/23 financial year and the strategic approach to delivering Internal Audit Services in future years.

+This longer-term perspective is necessary to give some indication of how assessed risks will be reviewed, as not all risks can, due to resource constraints, be subject to review within any one year.
 This longer-term perspective gives direction to service delivery.

-2. MAIN DRIVERS IN SETTING THE DIRECTION
+MAIN DRIVERS IN SETTING THE DIRECTION

-- 2.1 The work of the Internal Audit Team responds to a number of needs, some of a statutory nature, some related to supporting others, and some arising from within the Council itself.
-In summary, the main service drivers are: - - The Accounts and Audit Regulations 2015; - The requirements to meet the service scope and standards set out in the Public Sector Internal Audit Standards 2017: - The corporate responsibilities for Section 151 of the 1972 Local Government Act and the requirement to provide assurance and support to the appointed Section 151 Officer: - The requirements of the External Auditor; - The desire to contribute to the achievement of council goals, targets and objectives; - The desire and need to meet the needs of the organisation and internal customers and external customers; - The contributory role, in assisting in, the embedding and informing about risk management across the Council; - Seeking to be more efficient and effective in service provision in accordance with good practice and Council policy; and - The need for the Council to maintain an effective counter-fraud culture. - 2.2 The Accounts and Audit Regulations 2015 sets out the requirements for local authorities to undertake internal audit: - "A relevant authority must undertake an effective internal audit to evaluate the effectiveness of its risk management, control and governance processes, taking into account public sector internal auditing standards or guidance." - 2.3 The Public Sector Internal Audit Standards (PSIAS) 2017 provide the definition of internal audit as:
+The work of the Internal Audit Team responds to a number of needs, some of a statutory nature, some related to supporting others, and some arising from within the Council itself.
+In summary, the main service drivers are:-

+- The Accounts and Audit Regulations 2015 (as amended); - The requirements to meet the service scope and standards set out in the Public Sector Internal Audit Standards 2017; - The corporate responsibilities for Section 151 of the 1972 Local Government Act and the requirement to provide assurance and support to the appointed Section 151 Officer; - The requirements of the External Auditor; - The desire to contribute to the achievement of council priorities, targets and objectives; - The desire and need to meet the needs of the organisation and internal customers and external customers; - The contributory role, in assisting with, the embedding and informing about risk management across the Council; - Seeking to be more efficient and effective in service provision in accordance with good practice and Council policy; and - The need for the Council to maintain an effective counter-fraud culture.

+The Accounts and Audit Regulations 2015 (as amended) sets out the requirements for local authorities to undertake internal audit:

+"A relevant authority must undertake an effective internal audit to evaluate the effectiveness of its risk management, control and governance processes, taking into account public sector internal auditing standards or guidance."